Vintage West Bend Flavo-Matic Percolator in Pink + How To Perk Coffee

 Perculator Highlights

-As soon as I got my percolator home, I just had to try it out, and within minutes, it was making that wonderful, bubbly, hissing sound that I remember from my grandma’s percolator.
+As soon as I got my percolator home, I had to try it out.
+Within minutes, it was making that wonderful, bubbly, hissing sound that I remember from my grandma’s percolator.

 What I loved about this percolator is the great coffee it made.
-I soon became addicted to the smooth taste and how the aroma of coffee drifted through my house; it was such a calming effect for me, like meditation.
-I would sit at my counter with my cup and coffee pot enjoying the start of my day.
+I soon became addicted to the smooth taste and the way the aroma of coffee drifted through my house; it had such a calming effect on me, like meditation.
+I would sit at my counter with my cup and coffee pot, enjoying the start of my day.

 These West Bend Flavo-Matic Coffee Pots were $13.95 in 1951, which seems pricey for that era.
 However, I bet they were the rage at that time.
 A coffee pot to “brighten your table.”